Aggressively sexist attitudes are associated with rape proclivity and perceived victim culpability in rape cases

 Sofia is a Psychology lecturer at Leeds Beckett University, a Chartered Psychologist with the British Psychological Society, and a fellow of the Higher Education Academy.
 Her main research interests are blame attributions in rape cases (including Rape Myth Acceptance), sexism, and anti-feminism.
 She's particularly interested in open research methodologies, and data visualisation.

-Katie is a Reader in Psychology at Leeds Beckett University, a Chartered Psychologist with the British Psychological Society, and a Fellow of the Higher Education Academy.
-Her main research interest lies in the application of theoretical models to enhance our understanding of suicide and non-suicidal self-injury.
+Katie is a Reader in Psychology at Leeds Beckett University, a Chartered Psychologist with the British Psychological Society, and a fellow of the Higher Education Academy.
+Her research largely focuses on suicide and non-suicidal self-injury (NSSI).